 Sources:

-Have you ever encountered a nightmare situation where a hose miraculously turns to an icky, nasty, pasty goop?
+Have you ever encountered a nightmare situation where a hose miraculously turns into an icky, nasty, pasty goop?
 Or how about a pump that starts leaking from virtually every connection point and fitting?
-What about a fitting that has a pinhole wear through it after only a few days in service?
+What about a fitting that has a pinhole worn through it after only a few days in service?
 These are all scenarios we have witnessed and can help prevent.
-Here's how we are going to get you set up with correctly identify chemical compatible products and solutions from the get-go.
+Here's how we are going to get you set up with correctly identifying chemical-compatible products and solutions from the get-go.

 It is extremely important when working with any variety of chemicals or solutions that pumps, hoses, fittings and safety items are correctly matched for chemical compatibility.
 Most manufacturers offer chemical resistance charts for their specific product lines and are readily accessible when required.
 Check out a thorough chemical compatibility chart from Dura Products in our Resources Library.
 And if that chart isn't enough here is another resource for you.
 For the safety of you and your employees, it is critical that a proper analysis is made between the solutions you will be handling and the products used to transfer those solutions.